France travel insurance for U.K nationals

 If you are a U.K. citizen wishing to travel to France after Britain’s departure from the European Union, you will still not need a visa to travel to the Schengen Area if you plan on staying for fewer than 90 days, as the country currently has visa-free travel arrangements with France and the other EU and non-EU countries in the Schengen Zone for short-term visits.
 However, if you are planning on staying longer in the country you will need a visa and so will require travel insurance as a condition of obtaining your visa.

 This means that travel and medical insurance are not a necessity for British citizens visiting France for short trips, but it is recommended as you may not be covered for all treatment and mishaps.
-From 2022 you will need to apply via the new ETIAS system authorization before you visit the Schengen Area.
+From end 2023 you will need to apply via the new ETIAS system authorization before you visit the Schengen Area.

 There are, however, some changes to Britain’s arrangements with the EU that affect travel to France.
 For example, although existing European Health Insurance Cards (EHIC) covering you for medical costs remain valid after Brexit, British citizens will now have to apply for a different document, the Global Health Insurance Card (GHIC) if they want to be covered for basic and necessary healthcare in EU countries like France.
 As the GHIC will not necessarily cover all medical treatment or mishaps, it is a good idea to get travel and medical insurance that covers you for more extensive medical costs, especially if you’re planning to be active and adventurous during your stay in France.